gustavofabro/gustavofabro/README.md

 I'm Gustavo Fabro, full stack web developer with 4 years of professional experience in the field.
 I've been programming since I was 17.
 Bachelor in computer science from UNESC (2014 - 2018).
 My favorite programming language is Javascript, and most of my studies are focused on its ecosystem (Typescript, React, ReactNative, Node, etc.).
 I'm also a huge fan of clean code. :blue_book::sunglasses:

-I currentily work at [Betha Sistemas](http://www.betha.com.br/) as full stack web developer.
+I currentily work at [Dextra](https://dextra.com.br/) as front end developer.